Television South: Post-franchise era

 In the Autumn of 1992, a number of American companies were interested in acquiring TVS, from the likes of TCW Capital, International Family Entertainment Inc. (IFE) and Lorne Michaels.
-IFE originally made an bid worth £38.2m and received backing from a number of key shareholders for this to be accepted.
+IFE originally made a bid worth £38.2m and received backing from a number of key shareholders for this to be accepted.
 A small number of shareholders, including Julian Tregar, rejected the offer from IFE.
 In November, TCW Capital made a counter bid, but pulled out a few weeks later, after reviewing the accounts of TVS.
 IFE increased their offer to £45.3 million, but continued to be opposed by Tregar who blocked the deal on technical grounds, as it was alleged that the offer was too low.

 IFE finally revised and increased their offer to appease the remaining shareholders, and on 23 January 1993, the IFE offer of £56.5 million was finally accepted, with the deal being completed on 1 February that year.
 The following September, IFE launched a UK version of The Family Channel, based at The Maidstone Studios and using some elements of the TVS programme archive.
 Flextech was a partner in the venture, taking a 39% stake in the business.

 In 1996, IFE sold its remaining 61% share to Flextech, giving it full ownership of the venture, and subsequently, in February 1997, Flextech rebranded the station as Challenge TV, focusing mainly on game shows.
 IFE was sold to Fox Kids Worldwide (a joint venture of News Corporation and Saban Entertainment), which in turn was acquired by Disney in 2001.
 The MTM Enterprises library was maintained by 20th Century Fox Television (which was acquired by Disney in 2019).

 Liquidation

-The corporate entity TVS Television Limited remained in existence until 2018, and was latterly a wholly-owned but non-trading subsidiary of Virgin Media.
+The corporate entity TVS Television Limited remained in existence until 2018, and was latterly a wholly owned but non-trading subsidiary of Virgin Media.

 A final account prior to dissolution had been signed on 4 January 2018.
 At the time of liquidation the only asset of value was an intercompany receivable balance from Flextech Broadband Limited.
 TVS Television Limited officially dissolved on 18 April.